tsuki-lang/tsuki/spec.md

 The following identifiers are reserved as _keywords_:
 ```
-_ and as atom catch dependency derive do elif else for fun if impl import
+_ and as atom catch dependency derive do elif else for fun getters if impl
-in is macro match move not object of or pub rc return try type uninit union
+import in is macro match move not object of or pub rc return try type uninit
-where while val var
+union where while val var
 ```
 TODO: This list of keywords is constantly changing as the language spec is refined, and may currently be imprecise.
 It should be updated once the compiler is finished.